fransenglich/swiftmusicmashup/README.md

 # Aids Used

 No questions were asked, such as on forums or to friends, for this case.
-Resources used were Xcode, expected documentation and articles.
+Resources used were Xcode, and expected documentation and articles.
+I surely would have liked a review.

 # Possible Improvements